Spectre-ak/Spectre-ak/README.md

 Here are some ideas to get you started:
 -->
+- If you want me to contribute or work on a project contact me
 - 📫 How to reach me: 📧[upadhyayakash2002@gmail.com](https://upadhyayakash2002@gmail.com) and [LinkedIn](https://www.linkedin.com/in/akash-upadhyay-a565271ba/) or make a PR